Shirakumo/lichat-protocol/README.md

 1. If the IP address the connection is coming from matches one from the `ip-blacklist`, the connection is immediately dropped.

-An IP address `a` is considered the "same" as an IP address `b` under the mask `m`, if the bitwise AND of `a`, `b` and `m` together yields a non-zero value.
+An IP address `a` is considered the "same" as an IP address `b` under the mask `m`, if the bitwise AND of `a`, `b`, and the bitwise inversion of `m` together yields a non-zero value (`a & b & !m`).
 The purpose of the mask is to allow addressing entire subnets.

 A new update called `ip-ban` is introduced.
 It holds the required field `ip` and the optional field `mask`.
 If `mask` is not given, it should be assumed to be an IP address that is all 1s.
 When the server receives an `ip-ban` update, it must react as follows:

 1. Scan through the existing `ip-blacklist` and for each:
    1. if the IP matches `ip` under `mask`:
-      1. if the mask has more or equal low zeroes (is thus more or as general) than `mask`, the update is dropped
+      1. if the mask is greater (thus more general) than `mask`, the update is dropped
       1. otherwise the entry is removed.
 1. The entry of `ip` and `mask` is added to the blacklist.
+1. Any connection matching the new entry is dropped.
 1. The update is sent back to the user.

 A new update called `ip-unban` is introduced.
 It holds the same fields as `ip-ban`.
 When the server receives an `ip-unban` update, it must react as follows:

 1. Scan through the existing `ip-blacklist` and for each:
    1. if the IP matches `ip` under `mask`:
-      1. if the mask has more or equal low zeroes as `mask`, the entry is removed.
+      1. if the mask is greater than or equal to `mask`, the entry is removed.
 1. The update is sent back to the user.

 FIXME: Include user-info ip list, but how to determine when it is safe to send that?